 How long can sea turtles live?

-Sea turtles can live really long lives.
+Sea turtles can live long lives.
 The ridley turtles can live up to 50 years.
+From the time they are baby turtles, their respiratory system is adapted to their marine life.

-The hawksbill also lives to be 50 years.
+The hawksbill sea turtle also lives to be 50 years old.
 The green turtle can obtain a lifespan of 75 years.
-And the flatback has a lifespan of 100 years.
+The flatback has a lifespan of 100 years.

 The leatherback can live to be 50 years or more.